puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_resources_advanced.md

     }
 {% endhighlight %}

-This example is the same as declaring each directory as a separate resource with the same attribute block.
-You can also store an array in a variable and specify the variable as a resource title:

-{% highlight ruby %}
-    $rcdirectories = ['/etc',
-                      '/etc/rc.d',
-                      '/etc/rc.d/init.d',
-                      '/etc/rc.d/rc0.d',
-                      '/etc/rc.d/rc1.d',
-                      '/etc/rc.d/rc2.d',
-                      '/etc/rc.d/rc3.d',
-                      '/etc/rc.d/rc4.d',
-                      '/etc/rc.d/rc5.d',
-                      '/etc/rc.d/rc6.d']

-    file { $rcdirectories:
-      ensure => directory,
-      owner  => 'root',
-      group  => 'root',
-      mode   => '0755',
-    }
-{% endhighlight %}

-Note that you cannot specify a separate namevar with an array of titles, since it would then be duplicated across all of the resources.
-Thus, each title must be a valid namevar value.
+Note that if you do this, you _must_ let the [namevar][] attributes of these resources default to their titles.
+You can't specify an explicit value for the namevar, because it will apply to all of those resources.

 Adding or Modifying Attributes
 -----

 Although you cannot declare the same resource twice, you can add attributes to an already-declared resource.
 In certain circumstances, you can also override attributes.

-### Amending Attributes With a Reference
+### Amending Attributes With a Resource Reference

 {% highlight ruby %}
     file {'/etc/passwd':